dfinity/portal/docs/references/ic-interface-spec.md

 This call requires that the ECDSA feature is enabled, the caller is a canister, and `message_hash` is 32 bytes long.
 Otherwise it will be rejected.

+### IC method `http_request` {#ic-http_request}

+This method makes an HTTP request to a given URL and returns the HTTP response, possibly after a transformation.

+The canister should aim to issue _idempotent_ requests, meaning that it must not change the state at the remote server, or the remote server has the means to identify duplicated requests.
+Otherwise, the risk of failure increases.

+The responses for all identical requests must match too.
+However, a web service could return slightly different responses for identical idempotent requests.
+For example, it may include some unique identification or a timestamp that would vary across responses.

+For this reason, the calling canister can supply a transformation function, which the IC uses to let the canister sanitize the responses from such unique values.
+The transformation function is executed separately on the corresponding response received for a request.
+The final response will only be available to the calling canister.

+Currently, only the `GET`, `HEAD`, and `POST` methods are supported for HTTP requests.
+Note that when using `POST`, the calling canister must make sure that the remote server is able to handle idempotent requests sent from multiple sources.
+This may require, for example, to set a certain request header to uniquely identify the request.

+For security reasons, only HTTPS connections are allowed (URLs must start with `https://`).
+The IC uses industry-standard root CA lists to validate certificates of remote web servers.

+Each request can specify the maximal expected size for the response from the remote HTTP server.
+The upper limit on the size of a response defaults to `2MiB` if no maximal size value is specified.
+An error will be returned when the response is larger than the maximal size.
+The `2MiB` size limit also applies to the value returned by the `transform` function.

+The following parameters should be supplied for the call:

+- `url` - the requested URL
+- `max_response_bytes` - optional, specifies the maximal size of the response in bytes.
+The call will be charged based on this parameter.
+If not provided, the maximum of `2MiB` will be used.
+- `method` - currently, only GET, HEAD, and POST are supported
+- `headers` - list of HTTP request headers and their corresponding values
+- `transform` - an optional function that transforms raw responses to sanitized responses.
+If provided, the calling canister itself must export this function.

+The returned response (and the response provided to the `transform` function, if specified) contains the following fields:

+- `status` - the response status (e.g., 200, 404)
+- `headers` - list of HTTP response headers and their corresponding values
+- `body` - the response's body

+The `transform` function may, for example, transform the body in any way, add or remove headers, modify headers, etc.
+When the transform function was invoked due to a canister HTTP request, the caller's identity is the principal of the management canister.

 ### IC method `provisional_create_canister_with_cycles` {#ic-provisional_create_canister_with_cycles}

 As a provisional method on development instances, the `provisional_create_canister_with_cycles` method is provided.
 It behaves as `create_canister`, but initializes the canister's balance with `amount` fresh cycles (using `DEFAULT_PROVISIONAL_CYCLES_BALANCE` if `amount = null`).